nakul-surve/linux-basics-notes/README.md

-# linux-basics-notes
+# Linux Basics Notes

-Linux commands and notes for DevOps learning
+This repository contains Linux commands and notes that I am learning as part of my DevOps journey.

+Topics:
+- Basic Linux commands
+- File and directory management
+- Permissions
+- Process basics

+More updates coming soon 🚀